 You can also create “nested’ or hierarchical categories for your posts …

-You can also add a new category while creating or editing posts …
+You can also add a new category when creating or editing posts …

-- Type your new category name (and select a ‘parent’ category if required),
+- Type in your new category name (and choose a ‘parent’ category if required),

 - Click on Add New Category …

-The new category will instantly become available …
+The new category will be added to your list …

-Removing a category does not delete posts assigned to that category.
-Instead, posts that were assigned to deleted categories will be reassigned to the WordPress default category (see further below).
+Deleting a category does not delete the posts assigned to that category.
+Instead, any posts that were assigned to the deleted category will be reassigned to the WordPress default category (see further below).

-You can delete categories individually, or in bulk.
+You can delete WordPress categories individually, or in bulk.

 A window will pop up asking you to confirm the deletion.
-Click OK to permanently delete the item, or Cancel to abort …
+Click OK to go ahead, or Cancel to abort …

 (Click ‘OK’ to proceed)